-While traveling Europe I’ve found a few free iPad apps extremely useful and I thought I’d share.
+While traveling Europe, I’ve found a few free iPad travel apps extremely useful and I thought I’d share.

 Awesome free iPad apps you may not have heard of:

 Airvideo : This is one of my favorites!
 It is the best way to convert videos to be viewable on your iPad.
 As well, you can stream from your laptop or an IP address if you have a static one.

 Flipboard : I really like the layout, personalization from Facebook / Twitter and easy ability to add new content.
 A great way to read while you are chilling at a cafe or the airport.